apache/singa-doc/docs-site/docs/dist-train.md

 [NCCL](https://developer.nvidia.com/nccl)) for weight update following stochastic gradient descent algorithms (SGD).

-The all-reduce operation by NCCL can be used to reduce and synchronize thereduce gradients from different GPUs.
+The all-reduce operation by NCCL can be used to reduce and synchronize the gradients from different GPUs.
 Let's consider the training with 4 GPUs as shown below.
 Once the gradients from the 4 GPUs are calculated, all-reduce will return the sum of the gradients over the GPUs and make it available on every GPU.
 Then the